qqwqqw689/linux-programming-example/getaddrinfo.md

                exit(EXIT_FAILURE);
            }

+        /* If the AI_PASSIVE flag is specified in hints.ai_flags, and node is NULL, then the returned socket addresses will be suitable for bind(2)ing a socket that will accept(2) connections.
+        */
            memset(&hints, 0, sizeof(hints));
            hints.ai_family = AF_UNSPEC;    /* Allow IPv4 or IPv6 */
            hints.ai_socktype = SOCK_DGRAM; /* Datagram socket */